CameronKish/Internal-Control-Generator/README.md

-# Internal-Control-Generator
+# Internal-Control-Generator (under production)
+Setting up a SOX compliant internal conrol environment has been historically very challenging and requires a large amount of expertise for businesses.
+Large public companies and pre-ipo businesses alike struggle with documenting and implementing internal controls.
+This project aims to give businesses an expert AI assistant that will help with docuemnting these complex controls with a simple interface.
+Additionally, this technology will leverage AI to allow users to ask questions about their current internal control environment so even newly hired employees can properly document processes they are responsible for.

-The goal of this project is to combine different ideas and concepts from previous projects into one cohesive product that will write internal controls from scratch.
+This application will combine different ideas and concepts from previous projects into one cohesive product that will write internal controls from scratch with future iterations providing additional functionality.
+This project combines not only a comprehensive understanding cutting edge AI technologies, but a deep knowledge base of how companies use and implement internal controls for their businesses.